ah-cog/pixel/Circuit/Board Layout/Connections.md

 | 12/DIN     | MOSI             |
 | 13/SCK     | CLK              |

-VBEN is denoted as the constant VBAT in WebServer.h.
+The firmware references the connection to VBEN with the constant `VBAT` in `WebServer.h`.